 But it's not just flexibility that RESTful APIs come with.
 They also receive the following benefits:

-• Client-server decoupling - With REST APIs, client and server applications are always completed independently from one another, preventing them from interacting outside of passing information.
+• Client-server decoupling: With REST APIs, client and server applications are always completed independently from one another, preventing them from interacting outside of passing information.

-• Statelessness - REST APIs work on a stateless model, which requires requests to have a specific set of information in order for said requests to be processed, meaning servers can't store any data relating to a client.
+• Statelessness: REST APIs work on a stateless model, which requires requests to have a specific set of information in order for said requests to be processed, meaning servers can't store any data relating to a client.

 What is API testing?

 Given the level of security APIs provide in the sharing of data, it should come as no surprise that they're heavily utilised in the world of business.
-A fluid and uninterrupted customer experience is a must for any business with an online presence to help drive revenue. this makes API testing a necessity.
+A fluid and uninterrupted customer experience is a must for any business with an online presence to help drive revenue.
+This makes API testing a necessity.

-On a surface level, API testing is all about ensuring that the API you use meets the level of functionality, reliability, performance, and security that you require. using API testing software, the API can be analysed to see if it meets your criteria, either directly on the API or as part of API integration testing.
+On a surface level, API testing is all about ensuring that the API you use meets the level of functionality, reliability, performance, and security that you require.
+Using API testing software, the API can be analysed to see if it meets your criteria, either directly on the API or as part of API integration testing.

 By utilising API testing, you can test and measure response times to bring your site up to speed to handle customer requests and ensure a good customer experience.